Juan de Palafox y Mendoza: Viceregal legacy

-Palafox founded the Biblioteca Palafoxiana, the first public library in the Americas, on 5 September 1646, stocking it with five thousand books of science and philosophy.
+Palafox founded the Biblioteca Palafoxiana, the first public library in the Americas, on 5 September 1646, donating his own collection of 5,000 books to the College of San Juan to start the collection.
+It was the first public library in the Americas.
 He also founded the Dominican Convent of Santa Inés, the Colleges of San Pedro and San Pablo, and the girls school Purísima Concepción.
-He amended the by-laws of the seminary of San Juan, and worked diligently on completing the cathedral, which was dedicated 18 April 1649.
+He amended the by-laws of the seminary of San Juan.
+When Palafox arrived in Puebla he carried with him a real cédula dated January 19, 1640 that ordered the long-delayed completion of the cathedral.
+To finance the resumed construction, Palafox increased the tithes, which exacerbated his poor relations with the Jesuits.
+The cathedral was dedicated 18 April 1649.

 As bishop, Palafox y Mendoza distinguished himself by his efforts to protect the Native Americans, forbidding any methods of conversion other than persuasion.
 Despite being well disposed toward the indigenous, he showed no interest in their history, which others of that era used to bolster notions of a long and distinguished history that predated the Spanish conquest, nor did he attribute anything spiritually special about the New World.

 While bishop, Palafox was the principal consecrator of Francisco Diego Díaz de Quintanilla y de Hevía y Valdés (1640), Bishop of Durango; Fernando Montero Espinosa (1640), Bishop of Nueva Segovia; Diego de Guevara y Estrada (1642), Archbishop of Santo Domingo; Marcos de Torres y Rueda (1645), Bishop of Yucatán; Juan de Mañozca y Zamora (1645), Archbishop of México; and Diego López de la Vega (1650), Bishop of Badajoz.

 Palafox was an enthusiastic patron of the arts, and it was during his tenure in Puebla that the city became the musical center of New Spain.
 Composers such as Juan Gutierrez de Padilla, maestro di capilla of the cathedral under Palafox and the most famous seventeenth century composer in Mexico, brought the latest European music styles to the New World.
 Palafox also strongly believed in education in general.